magit/transient/README.md

 A suffix command can, but does not have to, use the infix arguments in much the same way it can choose to use or ignore the prefix arguments.
-For a suffix command that was invoked from a transient the variable `current-transient-suffixes` and the function `transient-args` serve about the same purpose as the variables `prefix-arg` and `current-prefix-arg` do for any command that was called after the prefix arguments have been set using a command such as `universal-argument`.
+For a suffix command that was invoked from a transient the variable `transient-current-suffixes` and the function `transient-args` serve about the same purpose as the variables `prefix-arg` and `current-prefix-arg` do for any command that was called after the prefix arguments have been set using a command such as `universal-argument`.